atauenis/prkiller-ng/Readme.md

 It is possible to increase/decrease priority class of any process.
 To change priority, select the process and press `Ctrl`+`↑` to increase or `Ctrl`+`↓` to decrease the process's priority.
 Also you may select priority using context menu.

+Also at the top of the window you can see memory and processor statistics, selected process ID, thread count, and priority.
+To read more about the selected process, click on the Info button, or press `Ctrl`+`→`.

+The program interface can be localized to any language.
+Currently only English is available, but other languages will be added in future.

 ## Configuring

 Process Killer NG is portable program.
 It does not saving anything on your computer.
 The program's settings are stored in `prkiller-ng.ini` file in same directory with EXE file.
 At this moment, the settings dialog box is not implemented, so edit the INI file manually if you want.